 While the cold-weather breeds in the chart above may be naturals in the snow, their heavy coats make them more prone to overheating when it’s hot.
 On the other hand, a thin-coated canine living in a cold-weather climate can easily develop viral and bacterial diseases simply from catching a cold.

-If you’re moving to a different climate with your four-legged friend, get tips on how to make the transition safe and smooth for you and your pet.
+If you’re moving to a different climate with your four-legged friend, keep this information in mind to make the transition safe and smooth for you and your pet.